searx/searx/docs/dev/reST.rst

 We at searx are using reStructuredText (aka reST_) markup for all kind of documentation, with the builders from the Sphinx_ project a HTML output is generated and deployed at :docs:`github.io <.>`.
+For build prerequisites read :ref:`docs build`.

-The sources of Searx's documentation are located at :origin:`docs`.
-Run :ref:`make docs-live <make docs-live>` to build HTML while editing.
+The source files of Searx's documentation are located at :origin:`docs`.
+Sphinx assumes source files to be encoded in UTF-8 by defaul.
+Run :ref:`make docs-live
+<make docs-live>` to build HTML while editing.

 .. sidebar:: Further reading